-When constructing the test statistics, traditional $t$-statistics require an unbiased estimator of the standard deviation.
-However, this is difficult when serial correlation exists.
-A poor estimator of the standard deviation may distort the asymptotic null distribution, leading to a more conservative or liberal testing results.
-By constructing new test statistics with marginal symmetry property, \cite{zou2020new} propose a computationally efficient and scale-free testing procedure based on sample-splitting.
-Such idea has also been adopted to handle more complex data/models in \cite{Du_2021, dai2022false, xing2021controlling, ma2023multiple}.
-This motivates us to use the symmetry of the asymptotic distribution of the estimated $\alpha_i$'s.
-Unfortunately, unlike the situation where the data is independent, the serial correlation of the data makes the test statistics for each split used in \cite{zou2020new} highly dependent on each other, which leads to severely distorted FDR.
-To alleviate this dependent issue, we propose to split the data into two parts by chronological order, and take the product of two estimated alphas computed from each split as the ranking statistics.
-The next key step is to use the empirical distribution of the negative test statistics to approximate the number of false discoveries, so that a data-driven threshold can be obtained by controlling the FDR.
-We show that the FDR of the proposed method can be controlled at the pre-specified level asymptotically ({Theorem~\ref{thm:test}}).
-Our technical derivations differ substantially from those used in \cite{zou2020new} due to the existence of serial correlation.
-Another feature of the procedure is that it is able to accommodate heteroscedasitcity and non-sparse settings of the observations.
-Numerical results including a case study on hedge fund selection are presented to demonstrate the superior performance of our proposal over many state-of-art methods.
+When constructing test statistics, traditional $t$-statistics rely on a consistent estimator of long-run variance in the context of dynamic factor models.
+Classical kernel-based methods, however, require the selection of a bandwidth, which can significantly influence finite-sample performance (see \cite{andrews1991heteroskedasticity} and \cite{newey1994automatic}).
+To circumvent the need for bandwidth selection, a self-normalized approach is proposed by \cite{shao2015self, shao2010self}, although with low power.
+By constructing new test statistics with a marginal symmetry property, \cite{zou2020new} propose a computationally efficient and scale-free testing procedure based on sample-splitting.
+This idea is also adopted to handle more complex data/models in \cite{Du_2021, dai2022false, xing2021controlling, ma2023multiple}.
+This motivates us to leverage the symmetry of the asymptotic distribution of the proposed estimator without relying on long-run variance estimation.
+Unfortunately, unlike the case where the data are independent, the serial correlation of the data makes the test statistics for each split used in \cite{zou2020new} highly dependent on each other, leading to a severely distorted FDR.
+To alleviate this issue, we propose to split the data into two parts in chronological order and take the product of the two estimators computed from each split as the ranking statistic.
+The next key step is to use the empirical distribution of negative test statistics to approximate the number of false discoveries, so that a data-driven threshold can be obtained by controlling the FDR.
+We show that the FDR of our proposed method can be controlled at the prespecified level asymptotically ({Theorem~\ref{thm:test}}).
+Our technical derivations go beyond those used in \cite{zou2020new} due to the existence of nonlinear serial correlation.
+Another feature of our procedure is that it can accommodate heteroskedasticity and non-sparse observations.
+Numerical results, including a case study on hedge fund selection, are presented to demonstrate the superior performance of our proposed method.

-\subsection{Organization of the paper}
+\subsection{Organization of the Paper}